piranha/opster/docs/index.rst

   usual Python function.
 - It's easy to switch between usual command line options parser and subcommands.
+- No need to type complete name of option or subcommand: :ref:`just type
+  <partial-names>` unique start sequence.

 Read more in :doc:`overview`.